OWOX/brainy-tree/README.md

 `brainy-tree` is a Polymer 1.x data tree web component.

-A fork of [nuxeo-tree](https://www.webcomponents.org/element/nuxeo/nuxeo-ui-elements/nuxeo-tree) with some changes related to handling external data mutations, and some useful methods regarding common UX patterns like adding and deleting nodes.
+This is a fork of [nuxeo-tree](https://www.webcomponents.org/element/nuxeo/nuxeo-ui-elements/nuxeo-tree) with some changes related to handling external data mutations, and some useful methods regarding common UX patterns like adding and deleting nodes.

 <!--
 ```